intuiface/intuiface-cdk/libs/core/README.md

 description?: string;

 /**
- * Indicates whether this trigger needs to propagate to other elements
+ * Indicates whether this trigger needs to propagate to other elements.
  * Optional (default: false)
  */
 isPropagating?: boolean;